miguno/java-docker-build-tutorial/README.md

 # Requirements

 Docker must be installed.
 That's it.
-You do not need a Java JDK or Maven.
+You do not need a Java JDK or Maven installed.

 # Usage and Demo